Branching Flows: Discrete, Continuous, and Manifold Flow Matching with Splits and Deletions: Branching Flows

-We sample an ordered list of labeled binary rooted plane trees, $\mathcal{T} = (\mathcal{T}_1, \dots, \mathcal{T}_{L_0})$, where the root of each tree $\mathcal{T}_i$ is associated with the element $X_0^{(i)}$.
+To couple $X_0$ to $X^{+ø}_1$, we sample an ordered list of labeled binary rooted plane trees, $\mathcal{T} = (\mathcal{T}_1, \dots, \mathcal{T}_{L_0})$, where the root of each tree $\mathcal{T}_i$ is associated with the element $X_0^{(i)}$.
 Each element of $X^{+ø}_1$ is associated with a single leaf of a single tree, such that the ordering of the leaves (since the trees are planar) matches the ordering of $X^{+ø}_1$.
 All nodes in the tree are labeled `surviving' except leaf nodes associated with `to be deleted` states, which are labeled `deleted'.
+The number of descendants of node $n_i$ (including surviving and deleted) is denoted $w_i$.

-The number of descendants of node $n_i$ (including both surviving and deleted) is denoted $w_i$.
-We further decorate the tree with `anchors' $\mathcal{A}$ such that each node has an anchor $(A_1,\dots)$, where $A_i$ is a random variable on $\mathcal{E}$, requiring that the anchor of the surviving leaves equals the leaf-associated element of $X^{+ø}_1$ (condition 2), but the internal anchors $\mathcal{A^I}$ have no such constraint.
+To steer the conditional process along internal branches, we introduce `anchors' $\mathcal{A}$, where each node's anchor $A_i$ is a random variable on $\mathcal{E}$, requiring the anchor of the surviving leaves to equal the leaf-associated element of $X^{+ø}_1$ (condition 2).
+Internal anchors $\mathcal{A^I}$ have no such constraint, and can e.g. be chosen to steer the process along internal branches towards the centroid of the descendant elements.